Fiduciary Advisors: Required to Act in Your Best Financial Interest

 What Is Suitability?

-In some cases, financial advisors may not be fiduciaries 100% of the time.
+Financial advisors may sometimes not be fiduciaries 100% of the time.

 In other instances, they may never be a fiduciary.

-Instead of keeping your best interests in mind, these advisors only have to pick investments suitable for you.
+Instead of considering your best interests, these advisors only have to pick investments suitable for you.

 These advisors must follow the suitability standard.
 The standard is governed by the Financial Industry Regulatory Authority (FINRA).

-FINRA’s suitability standard has three main obligations for firms and their clients.
+FINRA’s suitability standard has three primary obligations for firms and their clients.
 According to FINRA, they are:

 - Reasonable-basis suitability requires a broker to have a reasonable basis to believe, based on reasonable diligence, that the recommendation is suitable for at least some investors.

-- Customer-specific suitability requires that a broker, based on a particular customer’s investment profile, has a reasonable basis to believe that the recommendation is suitable for that customer.
+- Customer-specific suitability requires that a broker, based on a particular customer’s investment profile, has a reasonable basis to believe that the recommendation suits that customer.

 - Quantitative suitability requires a broker with actual or de facto control over a customer’s account to have a reasonable basis for believing that a series of recommended transactions, even if suitable when viewed in isolation, is not excessive and unsuitable for the customer when taken together in light of the customer’s investment profile.